-World-wide political and economic risks seem to be intensifying and there are added risks and uncertainties around the impact of new policies proposed by the U.S. government, including, but not limited to, the renegotiation of international trade agreements; the potential changes to U.S. trade policies; and tax reform.
+World-wide political and economic risks seem to be intensifying and there are added risks and uncertainties around the impact of new policies proposed by the U.S. government, including, but not limited to, the renegotiation of international trade agreements; the potential changes to U.S. trade policies; tariffs; and tax reform.
 Major developments in these areas could have a material adverse effect on Southern.

 The North American Free Trade Agreement ("NAFTA") has been renegotiated and on November 30, 2018, Canada, the U.S. and Mexico signed the Canada-United States-Mexico Agreement ("USMCA") which has replaced NAFTA.
 The USMCA was ratified by Mexico's Senate in June 2019, by the United States' Senate in January 2020 and by the Canadian Parliament in March 2020.
 The former U.S. administration also took action with respect to reduction of regulation which affected relative competitiveness of other jurisdictions.
+Recent tariffs imposed on Canada and Mexico by the U.S. have led to questions about the future of USMCA, see "Risk Factors - Impact of Legislative and Regulatory Policies".